Frequently Asked Questions about Excel Everest

 Excel Everest is an interactive Excel tutorial that is part text book, part problem set, part computer program, and part video repository.
 The idea behind Excel Everest is that learning Excel is challenging and existing methods to teach it don’t do so in the most efficient or sensible way.
 Unlike classes, books, or videos, Excel Everest lets you learn how to use Excel by practicing what you’ve learned right there in the document.
 It’s a whole new way to learn Excel.
 For more information, read through the features of our Excel courses.

 2. I’m getting a “corrupt” file error!
-What’s going on with this?
+What’s going on?

 This likely means that you purchased the wrong version of Excel Everest.
 Email email@example.com and we’ll get it straightened out.